Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 the application will have to read the data from the under storage.
 The Alluxio client delegates the read from UFS to a worker, preferably a local worker.
 This worker reads and caches the data from the under storage.
-Cache misses generally cause the largest delay because fetching the data from the under storage generally slower.
+Cache misses generally cause the largest delay because data must be fetched from under storage.
 A cache miss is expected when reading data for the first time.

-Note that when Alluxio client reads only a portion of the entire block or reads the block non-sequentially, such as in the case of running SQL queries on files of ORC and Parquet formats, the client reads data as normal and signals to the worker which blocks it reads asynchronously.
-(TODO: I've reread this multiple times and still have no idea what this means???)
+When the client reads only a portion of a block or reads the block non-sequentially, the client will instruct the worker to cache the full block asynchronously.
+This is called async caching.
-The caching process is completely transparent to the client and the worker fetches these blocks from the under storage asynchronously.
-Duplicate requests caused by concurrent readers will be consolidated on the worker and result in caching the block once.
-Partial caching is not on the critical path, but may still impact performance if the network bandwidth between Alluxio and the under storage system is a bottleneck.
-(TODO: what is this seemingly random reference to "the critical path"???)
+Async caching doesn't block the client, but may still impact performance if the network bandwidth between Alluxio and the under storage system is a bottleneck.
+You can tune the impact of async caching by setting `alluxio.worker.network.netty.async.cache.manager.threads.max` on your workers.
+The default value is `8`.

 <p align="center">
 <img src="{{site.baseurl}}{% link img/dataflow-cache-miss.gif %}" alt="Cache Miss data flow"/>